voucherifyio/voucherify-examples/tiered-cart-promotions/README.md

 ## Creating a "Reward Promotion" campaign<a id="creating-campaign"></a>

 ### First of all, it is required to add missing ```validation_rules```:
-- Change X-App-Id to your Application ID
+- Change X-App-Id to your Application ID.
-- Change X-App-Token to your Secret Key
+- Change X-App-Token to your Secret Key.
 - Keep the returned validation_rule id after executing each request.
 It will be required for the main request.

 ```